aminard/mysite/_posts/2016-10-13-how-many-reviews-achieve-meaningful-average-rating.md

 categories: [data analytics]
 tags: [data analytics, ratings and reviews]
 ---

-<a href="http://blog.bazaarvoice.com/2016/10/13/many-reviews-take-achieve-meaningful-average-rating/" target="_blank" title="Bazaarvoice Blog">Originally published on the Bazaarvoice Blog</a>

 _What is the value of consumer-generated content?
 How do shoppers behave on different devices?
 These are the types of questions the Analytics team strive to answer by doing what we do best – digging through troves of data.
 Lately, we’ve been thinking about the relationship between two of the most basic metrics: **average rating** and the **number of reviews** a product has.
 Let’s drill down a little deeper and demonstrate how to use this available data to gain a more complete perspective on consumer sentiment._

 ### The Stabilization Threshold